-A sugar free diet simply means eating no refined sugars.
+A sugar free diet simply means eating no refined, concentrated, or added sugars.
 You can eat anything else.

-The sugar substitutes are more unhealthy than sugar!
+The sugar substitutes are considerably more unhealthy than sugar!
 I recommend they be avoided.

 Artificial sweeteners are synthetic chemicals:

 Sugar alcohols are neither sugars nor alcohols; however, they are indigestible and notorious for causing diarrhea.
 They are frequently used in sugar-free desserts intended for diabetics.
 I did not soon forget the diarrhea caused by cookies made with mannitol.

 By eating whole foods, you automatically are spared refined sugar, sugar alcohols, artificial sweeteners, other food additives, and refined grains.